auth0-cookbook/spa_react_javascript_store/README.md

 - The value of `REACT_APP_AUTH0_CLIENT_ID` is the value of your Auth0 Client ID.

-The values of `REACT_APP_AUTH0_AUDIENCE` and `REACT_APP_API_SERVER_ROOT_URL` require that you have set up any version of the Auth0 Eats Customer API server.
+The values of `REACT_APP_AUTH0_AUDIENCE` and `REACT_APP_API_SERVER_ROOT_URL` require that you have set up any version of the Auth0 Eats Customers API server.

 - The value of `REACT_APP_AUTH0_AUDIENCE` is the value of your Auth0 API **Identifier**.

     - If you used the prescribed value, the Auth0 API Identifier value is `https://customers.example.com`.

-- The value of `REACT_APP_API_SERVER_ROOT_URL` is the value of your Auth0 Eats Customer API server root URL.
+- The value of `REACT_APP_API_SERVER_ROOT_URL` is the value of your Auth0 Eats Customers API server root URL.

-   - If you are using a local repository to run the Auth0 Eats Customer API server, the value is `http://localhost:6060`.
+   - If you are using a local repository to run the Auth0 Eats Customers API server, the value is `http://localhost:6060`.

    - If you are using a cloud IDE, such a Glitch, or any live server, use the server URL that the platform provides.